About the project

 Hildegard Westerkamp

-This project is part of the final work made by Carmen Rosas for the Master in Acoustic Engineering at the University of Malaga.
-All the sounds have been recorded using a Sony PCM-M10 recorder and binaural microphones made for the project, which create a greater immersion sensation when using headphones.
+This project is part of the Masters' thesis made by Carmen Rosas Pérez for the Master in Acoustic Engineering at the University of Malaga during the 2015/2016 course.
+All the sounds have been recorded using the binaural microphones made for the project, which create a greater immersion sensation when listened through headphones.
+As part of the same project, a series of HRTF measurements were obtained using the microphones to evaluate the degree of spatiality provided by the system during a listening experiment.
+Another series of audios has been generated from the MIT's HRTF, and the results were compared.

 Sobre el proyecto